-Global Center for Social Change through Women's Leadership and Sport
+Global Center for Social Change

-Global Center for Social Change through Women's Leadership and Sport is our newest Center.
+Global Center for Social Change is our newest Center.
 The Center serves as an interdisciplinary catalyst for focusing on initiatives that facilitates positive social change locally and internationally.
-The Center emphasizes the interrelated role of sport as a methodology for social change and the potential of women's leadership as an agent for social change.
+The Center consists of four divisions: International Academy for Disability Rights, International Academy for Women's Leadership, Community Partnerships, and Sport for Health, Development and Peace.